spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/tutorial.md

 This snippet implements the functionality that was previously contained within `TakeDamage` as a cross-server RPC called `TakeGunDamageCrossServer`.

 Because you have changed code in a function, you now need to rebuild your project.
-Additionally, because you've modified code related to replication, you need to generate schema and a new snapshot.
+Additionally, because you've modified code related to replication, you need to generate schema.
 To do this:

 1. Open **ThirdPersonShooter.sln** with Visual Studio.
-1. In the Solution Explorer window, right-click on **ThirdPersonShooter** and select **Build**.
+2. In the Solution Explorer window, right-click on **ThirdPersonShooter** and select **Build**.
-1. Open **ThirdPersonShooter.uproject** in the Unreal Editor and click `Schema` and then `Snapshot`.
+3. Open **ThirdPersonShooter.uproject** in the Unreal Editor and click `Schema` and then `Snapshot`.

 Now let’s test our new cross-server functionality in another local deployment.